Optional Practical Training

 For pre-completion OPT or regular post-completion OPT, work can begin only after receiving EAD issued by USCIS, and on or after the start date on the EAD.
 Students that have applied correctly and in a timely manner for the 17-month STEM extension may continue working for up to 180 days while awaiting the arrival of their new EAD.

 While you are on OPT, you are still in F-1 student status and are responsible for reporting to the Office of International Student Services the status of your OPT request (whether you received your EAD, etc.), any changes of address, OPT Employer Report, any periods of unemployment, or any other information regarding your student status that may change.
 Changes in your name, address, employer or loss of employment must be reported within 10 days.
 The employer of a student under extended OPT must report to the student’s school DSO within 48 hours after the student leaves employment with that employer.
-Those on the STEM extension must also send a validation report every 6 months, starting from the STEM extension start date and ending when your F-1 status or STEM extension ends, whichever is first.
+Those on the STEM extension must also send the OPT Employer Report every 6 months, starting from the STEM extension start date and ending when your F-1 status or STEM extension ends, whichever is first.